 Chain Reaction Contraption Competition Resources

 - Tips & Tricks for a Successful Project/video

 WebM files; MPEG4; 3GPP; MOV files; AVI; MPEGPS; WMV; FLV; MTS; OGG

 Instant Engineering Challenge

 Throughout the STEAM Fair day, there will be a variety of instant challenges to explore student's STEM skills and team work capabilities.
 These challenges provide a chance for small teams to show off their creative problem solving skills in a short, unrehearsed presentation.
 This challenge will reward teams for teamwork and creativity of their solution.

-A Makerspace will be available all day for both student participants and their parents/guardians to get creative and tinkerer.
-This is an opportunity in a safe and supportive environment to learn the use of traditional tools, digital manufacturing, coding, electronics and design, while also developing the soft skills and grit that are crucial to success in the 21st Century workforce.
+A tinkering space (a component of a Makerspace) will be available all day for both student participants and their parents/guardians to get creative and tinker.
+This is an opportunity in a safe and supportive environment to learn the use of traditional tools, digital manufacturing, coding, electronics and design, while also developing the soft skills and grit that are crucial to success in the 21st century workforce.